Also, like everything else, you must tell the web browser where the script ends, like this:

 The first step is to declare your function.
 Then the function is given a name, in this case "popUpMessage()".
-Functions always end in () kind of like they did in Excel, remember?
+Functions always end in () kind of like they did in spreadsheet functions, remember?
 After the function is declared and named we use curly-cue brackets (also called "braces") to define where the function starts and ends.
 These funny brackets are on top of the square brackets on your keyboard.

 Inside the function we have a line of code that will pop up an alert box saying "Hey, Man!".

 If this were the end of the function, nothing would happen, because we haven't actually "played" the function.
 That will come elsewhere on the page: